Pranshu-Tripathi/EventHive/README.md

   - Listen
     - Order Created ( Ticket associated with order Id )
     - Order Cancelled ( Ticket freed from the order Id )

+## Orders Service

+This service is the responsible service that performs the CRUD operations on Orders Model.
+The service also stores a real time light-weight replica of tickets information.
+This way there is no direct dependency on the Tickets Service Model and Database to associate an order with a ticket.

+- Tech Stack: `Common`, `mongoose`, `TypeScript`, `Express`, `node-nats-streaming`, `mongoose-update-if-current`

+- Testing: `JEST`, `supertest`, `mongoose-in-memory-server`

+- Deployments:

+  - A pod running the express server.
+  - A pod running the mongo db storing Tickets and Orders Model

+- Routes:

+  - get all orders: Returns orders data for current user.
+  - get a order: Returns order details for given id only if it belongs to current signed in user.
+  - create order : Creates an order and stores it.
+  - delete order: We don't actually delete them but store them as cancelled orders.

+- Models

+  - Tickets:

+    - title
+    - price
+    - version
+    - isReserved()

+  - Order
+    - userid
+    - status
+    - expiresAt
+    - ticket: associated ticket document.

+- Events
+  - Publish
+    - Order Created ( Order details ).
+    - Order Cancelled ( Order details ).
+  - Listens
+    - Ticket Created ( Updates its replica database ).
+    - Ticket Updated ( Updates its replica database ).
+    - Expiration Complete ( If expired then order set to cancelled and Order Cancelled event triggered ).
+    - Payment Created ( Updates order status to complete ).